Summerland Fire Commission

 Legacy & Impact

-The Summerland Fire Commission investigated the fire at the Summerland leisure complex in Douglas, Isle of Man, on 2 August 1973 that killed 50 people and injured 80 others.
-The fire spread through the building in approximately ten minutes while around 3,000 people were inside.
-The commission, chaired by Mr Justice Cantley, reported in May 1974.
+The Summerland Fire Commission examined the fire at a leisure complex in Douglas, Isle of Man on 2 August 1973 that killed 50 people.
+The fire spread through Galbestos and Decalin cladding materials, engulfing the structure in approximately ten minutes while some 3,000 people were inside.
+Mr Justice Cantley's commission reported in May 1974, producing 34 recommendations focused on fire safety in public buildings.

 Lasting Reforms